 If you find a dead goose, or any bird that is ringed, we advise you to contact the phone number on the ring quoting all reference numbers on the ring.
-You can also visit http://www.bto.org/volunteer-surveys/ringing/ringing-scheme to report a ringed bird or for more information on bird ringing.
+You can also visit the British Trust for Ornithology website to report a ringed bird or for more information on bird ringing.

 To report an injured or sick

-Canada goose to the RSPCA
+Canada goose to the RSPCA,

-please ring the 24-hour cruelty
+please ring the cruelty

 and advice line on 0300 1234 999